madetech/handbook/guides/Buddy Guidance.md

 As we're working remotely currently, most or all of your interactions will happen on video calls which we call 'coffee chats'.

 ## Buddies
 - proactively and frequently check in with a new starter to see how they are doing.
-In the first 3 months you may check in 2-3 per month.
+In the first 3 months you may check in 2-3 times per month.
 After that time you can work out what suits you both, i.e. monthly catchup/remote lunch
 - offer their help and answer all questions (or direct to the right person)
 - explain how things work here and where to find stuff
 - are available to the new team member for any guidance and often just a chat